 However, the negative impacts of our food system are not just felt by humans, or even by the unquantifiable number of animals who lose their lives to this system every single day.
-Habitat loss, species extinction, and acceleration of climate change are just a few of the devastating effects that our eating habits have had on the planet.
-Ancient rainforest has been cleared at an unprecedented rate over the past few decades in order to make way for cattle ranches.
+Habitat loss, species extinction, and acceleration of Climate change are just a few of the devastating effects that our eating habits have had on the planet.
+Ancient rainforests have been cleared at an unprecedented rate over the past few decades in order to make way for cattle ranches.
 The animal agriculture industry occupies 45 percent of the Earth’s total land area, while 33 percent of the planet’s arable land is exclusively devoted to growing livestock feed.
-Not to mention, the livestock industry is responsible for more greenhouse gas emissions than the entire transportation sector – and it uses a majority if the world’s fresh water.
+Not to mention, the livestock industry is responsible for more greenhouse gas emissions than the entire transportation sector – and it uses a majority of the world’s fresh water.

 There is one highly significant victim of our food system that is seldom acknowledged, but without which we would not be able to sustain our lives as we know them: the oceans.
 How exactly are they impacted by our eating habits?

-1. Our Modern-Day Food System Generates High Levels of Greenhouse Gas Emissions that Accelerate Climate Change
+1. Our Modern-Day Food System Generates High Levels of Greenhouse Gas Emissions that Accelerate Climate change

 Without the oceans, life as we know it would be impossible.
-They regulate our climate, provide sustenance to millions of people around the world, produce 70 percent of the oxygen we breathe, and serve as a home to vast numbers of wild animals, birds, fish and crustaceous species, all of whom play a pivotal role in managing the particular oceanic ecosystem to which they are adapted.
+They regulate our climate, provide sustenance to millions of people around the world, produce 70 percent of the oxygen we breathe, and serve as a home to vast numbers of wild animals, birds, fish, and crustaceous species, all of whom play a pivotal role in managing the particular oceanic ecosystem to which they are adapted.
 The oceans also absorb approximately 30 percent of the greenhouse gases we produce … and this, sadly, is proving to be their downfall.

 Since the later years of the eighteenth century (when the Industrial Revolution began), planetary emissions of greenhouse gases such as methane and carbon dioxide have steadily risen.
 The natural function of these gases is to exert a warming “greenhouse” effect on the Earth’s atmosphere by trapping a certain amount of heat from the sun.
 However, these gases are now having an overly powerful effect on the atmosphere, thanks to rapid clearing of the planet’s rainforests (which naturally act as carbon sinks that regulate the amount of carbon dioxide in the Earth’s atmosphere by storing any excess amounts of the gas), together with humans’ increased reliance on fossil-fuel-based industrial activity.
 Beef production in the Amazon rainforest is one example of how our food system has contributed to this problem.
 Cattle ranching occupies an estimated 80 percent of the deforested land area of this rainforest.
 About 232,000 square miles of Amazonian rainforest have been cleared since 1970 alone.
-At present, the Amazon rainforest holds 90 to 140 billion metric tons of carbon that would further increase the worldwide rate of climate change if it were to be released.
+At present, the Amazon rainforest holds 90 to 140 billion metric tons of carbon that would further increase the worldwide rate of Climate change if it were to be released.

 Since 1950, the increased prevalence of greenhouse gases has caused the Earth’s average yearly temperature to increase by one degree Fahrenheit.
 Last year, it emerged that our greenhouse gas emissions have even managed to cancel the next Ice Age, set to take place in 50,000 years’ time!
 When the oceans absorb this higher concentration of greenhouse gases, they become warmer and more acidic (due to the excess carbon dioxide being converted into carbonic acid).
-This is driving the loss of many marine species who require cooler, more alkaline environments in order to thrive.
+This is driving the loss of many marine species that require cooler, more alkaline environments in order to thrive.
 Oceanic acidification is also damaging and killing vital coral reefs (which serve as a habitat for an incredible 25 percent of the world’s marine species).

-Researchers from the University of British Columbia have recently discovered that climate change will have a negative impact on 89 percent of the world’s fishing countries.
-Sadly, the hardest hit countries will be small island nations such as Tuvalu or Kiribati, where residents rely on seafood as a primary means of sustenance, in comparison to the situation in developed countries, where high seafood consumption is largely a matter of taste preference, instead of an important means of survival.
+Researchers from the University of British Columbia have recently discovered that Climate change will have a negative impact on 89 percent of the world’s fishing countries.
+Sadly, the hardest-hit countries will be small island nations such as Tuvalu or Kiribati, where residents rely on seafood as a primary means of sustenance, in comparison to the situation in developed countries, where high seafood consumption is largely a matter of taste preference, instead of an important means of survival.

 2. High Levels of Pesticide Use Lead to the Creation of Oceanic “Dead Zones.”

-Eutrophication – a process whereby an environment becomes enriched with nutrients – occurs when excess nutrients enter a stream, river or ocean, encouraging algae growth on the surface of the water.
+Eutrophication – a process whereby an environment becomes enriched with nutrients – occurs when excess nutrients enter a stream, river, or ocean, encouraging algae growth on the surface of the water.
 These excess nutrients commonly come from nitrogen- and phosphorus-based fertilizers, which are used to speed up the growth of plants intended for human and animal consumption.
 As the algae spreads, it forms large algal blooms on the water’s surface.
 Unfortunately, these blooms typically absorb nearly all of the dissolved oxygen content in the water, rendering that environment incapable of supporting its other forms of plant and animal life.